 House mice use a wider variety of materials for their nests, creating a round ball between four and six inches in diameter.
 Nesting material may include wood chips, pellets, vinyl, plastic, papers, carpet, cardboard boxes, drywall, and insulation.
 The nest may not be as tightly woven as a rat nest.

-Most Common Places to Find a Mouse Nest in the House
+Common Places to Find a Mouse Nest in the House

 How to Find a Mouse Nest

-When getting rid of a mice’s nest, your first instinct may be to pick it up, shake it apart, or dump it in the garbage can.
-Ignore this instinct.
-Mice carry diseases like Hantavirus and pass them on to humans via direct and indirect means.
-You may get bitten if you reach for a nest and a mouse is in it.
+You may get bitten if you reach for a nest with a mouse in it.
 Rodent nests are also filled with feces, urine, and parasites.
 Touching a nest without protection puts you at risk of encountering mold spores, bacteria, fleas, and ticks, among other unsavory encounters.

 - Baby Mice